divya3bansal/WordpressAndMonitoringServerSetup/README.md

 #--------------------------
-# ASSIGNMENT TO DO
+# TO DO
 #--------------------------

-# Using a language of your choice,
-# write a script to set up a Wordpress & monitoring server,
+# write a script to set up a Wordpress & monitoring server
-# and share the script for further discussion."

 ###########################################
 Files provided: